 The Ministry of Health position statement on equity (2015) locates it within the following directory structure: Home > Our work > Populations > Māori health > He Korowai Oranga > The key threads > Equity.

-Firstly, it is puzzling why it is that the Ministry locates the issue of equity within Māori Health since while equity is obviously a concern for Māori it is of concern for populations other than Māori.
+While this might seem innocuous enough, it is genuinely puzzling why the Ministry locates the issue of equity within Māori Health since while equity is obviously a concern for Māori, it is of concern for a number of population groups other than Māori, in New Zealand.

-The Ministry of Health entry on equity is that:
+The Ministry of Health entry on equity states that: